 Most participants would be ‘very likely’ or ‘likely’ to undergo each of the different screening tests – even though over 80% of people in the survey knew nothing about kidney cancer or had only heard of the condition before participating in the survey.

-Urine testing or low-dose computerised tomography (CT) scans combined with lung screening were the preferred test options.
+Urine testing or low-dose computerised tomography (CT) scans combined with lung screening were the preferred test options for kidney cancer screening.

 The choice of screening test had a big influence on potential uptake: over 90% of survey respondents said that they would accept an invitation for screening by urine testing, blood testing or low-dose CT combined with lung screening.
 Intention was lower for ultrasound (89.5%) and low-dose CT of kidneys alone (78.8%).